 Thryve (now Ombre) are based in the USA but their microbiome testing kit doesn’t take too long to arrive in the UK.
 Ombre is the realization of many long years of research and partnerships with MIT and Stanford.

 The microbiome testing kit from Ombre contains all the instructions you need to perform the test correctly and the collection of the sample is not complicated at all – it’s really easy actually, just a bit gross.

 Once you have your sample ready, you just send it off in the provided plastic bag and box.
 You have to pay for the postage yourself but that is refunded to you once you send them a picture of the receipt.

 It’s quite nice that they send you a confirmation email to say that they received your sample.
 The analysis of the sample takes a few weeks and you then receive another email to say your results are ready.

 Logging in to their website will explain your results to you and highlight what type of good bacteria you are missing or you should supplement with.
 This is really good because it means you don’t have to guess what you should supplement with.

 Only once you get your microbiome tested you will know what your body needs.
 Otherwise, it’s just a guess game.
-You could go ahead and buy some probiotics supplements which you may think they will work for you but you could be throwing your money away without even knowing.
+You could go ahead and buy some probiotic supplements which you may think will work for you but you could be throwing your money away without even knowing.